ANALYSIS-U.S. efforts on Huawei executive case may save Canada's stalled China policy

 OTTAWA, Dec 4 (Reuters) - Canada could see the end of a nasty diplomatic dispute with China if the United States reaches a deal to release a Huawei executive from house arrest in Vancouver, but the affair shows that without the heft of its southern neighbor, Canada has no bargaining power with Beijing.

-And even if Huawei Technologies Co Ltd HWT.UL Chief Financial Officer Meng Wanzhou does return to China, relations between China and Canada still face major challenges.
+And even if Huawei Technologies Co Ltd HWT.UL Chief Financial Officer Meng Wanzhou does return to China, bilateral relations still face major challenges.

 The idea was to balance taking a firm line on human rights issues and defending Hong Kong's independence, while working together with China on issues such as climate change.